GET EARLY ACCESS TO THE FAMILY SOCIAL MEDIA SUCCESS PLAN! KEEP YOUR KIDS SAFER AND HEALTHIER ONLINE

 Social Media Feeds Can Cause Distress For Your Child

-A recent study found that when young people- just starting college limited use of Facebook, Instagram and Snapchat to just ten minutes a day, they felt significantly less depressed and lonely.
+Two recent research projects found that when young people- just starting college limited use of Facebook, Instagram and Snapchat to just ten minutes a day, they felt significantly less depressed and lonely.
+Another study found that if kids could just keep their Social Media time under 30 minutes a day, they would have less anxiety and FOMO!

 Social Media allows us to post our highlight reel, not the minute to minute mundane.
 This unreality can cause kids to feel they’re being left out or missing out on fun.
 The study above showed kids who had less Social Media time also experienced decreases in FOMO.